artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/README.md

-For using this simulator it is required to first install websockets library:
+For using this simulator in Ubuntu it is required to first install websockets library:

-+ Ubuntu:
 ```
 sudo apt-get install -y libwebsockets-dev
 ```

-Follow the next steps to run the LedsSwitches program in the RVfpga_ViDBo simulator:
+Then, follow the next steps to run the LedsSwitches program in the RVfpga_ViDBo simulator:

 1. Open a terminal and go into the *RVfpga-sim-addons/RVfpga_ViDBo/examples* folder.
 Run the Verilator-simulator using the following command (Ubuntu 20.04):
 ```